GaoFangshu/IMDb-Searching-Engine/README.md

     </tr>
 </table>

-When choosing one result to check its details, the searching engine will search again while its IMDb ID becoming new searching condition.
+When choosing one result to check its details, the searching engine will search again using IMDb ID as new searching condition.

-## Who will use this repo or project?
-## What is the goal of this project?
+## Attention

+* Before running the project, please make sure that `json.jar` is already added to Classpath.
+If not, you can add `json-20160810.jar` in this repository.
+* This project is developed with:
+> IntelliJ IDEA 2016.2.5
+ Build #IC-162.2228.15, built on October 14, 2016
+ JRE: 1.8.0_112-release-287-b2 x86
+ JVM: OpenJDK Server VM by JetBrains s.r.o

 ## Contact me